Why should you clean your tweezers and how often should you clean them?

 3) Let them air dry or dry them with a clean lint-free cloth

 *a note on the isopropyl alcohol; you should only use 100% isopropyl alcohol and not dilute it with water.
-Watering it down can make your tweezers rust/tarnish for some reason… which is not what you want to happen to your favourite pair!
+Watering it down can make your tweezers rust/tarnish … which is not what you want to happen to your favourite pair!

 As mentioned before this process takes at least half an hour so you will need more than one set of tweezers.
 Buy your next set here by clicking here!